Key Takeaways:

 - Adjust brightness, contrast, and sharpness until it looks better.

-2. For Other Brands
+2. Adjust Picture Settings on Other TV Brands

 - Open the picture settings menu from your remote.